Kids and gardening go together like chocolate cake and ice cream, and gardening with kids can be easier and less expensive than you might think.

 When most of us think of vegetable gardens, we think of long rows of plants in a large brown square at the back of a huge backyard.
 The idea of starting and maintaining such an area with your kids is rather intimidating, even for experienced gardeners!

-Take heart — vegetables can be grown anywhere there is room for a container or two, like a sunny porch or balcony, a wide staircase, or even a south-facing window.
-Try to choose a sunny patch that won’t be damaged by a little over-enthusiastic watering.
+Take heart – vegetables can be grown anywhere that you have room for a container or two, like a sunny porch or balcony, a wide staircase, or even a south-facing window.
+Try to choose a sunny patch that won’t be damaged by a little overenthusiastic watering.

 Container gardening is ideal for kids, as children can explore and harvest from all sides without disturbing a surrounding garden or compacting the soil.

-It also lets your young ones claim specific plants as theirs and theirs alone, which will encourage them to take responsibility for the well-being of their leafy friend.
+It also lets your young ones claim specific plants as theirs and theirs alone, which will encourage them to take responsibility for the well-being of their leafy friends.

 Plant choices are as individual as the gardeners themselves, but some basic principles hold true.
 If you live in a cold northern climate with a short growing season, certain plants will not thrive no matter what you do.